michaelcourcy/kasten-ocp-v-demo/README.md

 Note: iso files can be downloaded from the Microsoft website.

-Select the windows2k16-server-medium-kio template in the catalog and create the machine and execute it.
+Select the windows2k16-server-medium-kio template in the catalog and create the machine.

 Connect to the machine